Dietetics Program

 - Completes continuing professional education requirement to maintain registration on an ongoing basis.

-* Dietetic Internships require students to participate in a computer matching process, Dietetic Inclusive Centralized Application Services (DICAS).
-This web-based application service allows students to apply to multiple programs by completing a single online application.
+* Dietetic Internships require students to utilize the Dietetics Inclusive Centralized application Services (DICAS), a web-based application service, for applying to Dietetic Internships.
 For more information, please visit the Academy of Nutrition and Dietetics Website.

 ** In most states, graduates also must obtain licensure or certification to practice.
 For more information about state licensure requirements, please visit the Commission on Dietetic Registration Website.
 SUU MS Dietetic program meets the coursework requirement for the national registration exam required for state licensure or certification.